senzing-garage/knowledge-base/proposals/file-layout.md

 ## Issues

+### g2/data parity

 1. The Senzing G2 code should verify that it's working with the correct level of Senzing Data at runtime.
 1. Not a foreign idea: The Senzing G2 code already verifies the correct level of the database schema.

+### Orthogonal Senzing directories

 1. A G2Project needs to separate (data, etc, g2, var) directories.
    Currently, it has (data, etc, var) directories, but obfuscates the "g2" directory.
    See [Create project](#create-project).

+### Stable paths

 1. A stable path for the latest versions of `senzingdata` and `senzingapi`.
     1. Senzing client code may want to run with pinned and unpinned versions of Senzing.
     1. Unpinned versions want "latest" code.